junxit/us-congress-bills-111/bill.md

   - **(A)** the volume and share of the residential mortgage market that consists of mortgages that back securities for which the payment for principal and interest is guaranteed by such Association and how the Association has been affected by the economic recession, credit crisis, and downturn in the housing markets occurring during 2008, 2009, and 2010;
   - **(B)** the capacity of the Association to manage the volume of business it conducts and securities it guarantees, particularly with regard to the recent dramatic increase in such volume, including the ability of the Association to conduct appropriate oversight of contractors and issuers of securities for which the payment of principal and interest is guaranteed by the Association and to determine whether the characteristics of various mortgage products constitute appropriate collateral for the federally guaranteed securities for which payment of principal and interest is guaranteed by such Association;
   - **(C)** the impacts, if any, resulting from such increased volume of business conducted by the Association and securities it guarantees and the challenges such increased volume poses to the internal controls of the Association; and
-  - **(D)** the existing capital net worth of the various aggregators of mortgages that issue securities that are based on or backed by such mortgages and payment of principal and interest on which is guaranteed by such Association and recommends an appropriate required level of net worth for such aggregators and issuers to protect the financial interests of the Federal Government and the taxpayers.
+  - **(D)** the existing capital net worth requirements for aggregators of mortgages that issue securities that are based on or backed by such mortgages and payment of principal and interest on which is guaranteed by such Association and recommends an appropriate required level of net worth for such aggregators and issuers to protect the financial interests of the Federal Government and the taxpayers.